Balloon Leasing is a way of getting the use of a vehicle without taking ownership

-period in return for a lease payment.
+period in return for a lease payment (or 'rental').

-What's In Ballon Lease Rentals?
+What Is In Balloon Lease Rentals?

 During the lease period the lessee pays a rental to the leasing company which covers